LDMX-Software/ldmx-software.github.io/src/physics/stats/averages.md

 **Code**: [`np.average`](https://numpy.org/doc/stable/reference/generated/numpy.average.html)

 ### iterative mean
-To repeat what I said at our meeting, in a lot of the distributions we look at, there is a "core" distribution that is Gaussian, but the tails are distorted by other effects.
+In a lot of the distributions we look at, there is a "core" distribution that is Gaussian, but the tails are distorted by other effects.
 Sometimes, we only care about the core distribution and we want to intentionally cut away the distorted tails so that we can study the "bulk" of the distribution.
 This is where